Down syndrome is a genetic condition in which a person has 47 chromosomes instead of the usual 46.

 - Early and massive vomiting, which may be a sign of a gastrointestinal blockage, such as esophageal atresia and duodenal atresia

-- Hearing problems, probably caused by regular ear infections
+- Hearing problems, probably caused by repeated ear infections

 - Hip problems and risk of dislocation